 To reach herd immunity for COVID-19, likely 70% or more of the population would need to be immune.
 Without a vaccine, over 200 million Americans would have to get infected before we reach this threshold.
 Put another way, even if the current pace of the COVID-19 pandemic continues in the United States – with over 25,000 confirmed cases a day – it will be well into 2021 before we reach herd immunity.
 If current daily death rates continue, over half a million Americans would be dead from COVID-19 by that time.

 I tend to believe Johns Hopkins more than I believe Joe Rogan or Richard C. Meyer.
-If your remedy to the problem involves the death of over 500,000 Americans, I suggest you go back to the drawing board.
-Better yet put the chalk down and go sit down.
+If your remedy to the problem involves over 500,000 Americans’ death, I suggest you go back to the drawing board.
+Better yet, put the chalk down and go sit down.
 Let the experts figure it out.

 There is a lot we don’t know about this specific coronavirus.
 Even if you contract it and survive, it doesn’t mean you won’t have long-term health problems.
 Your future healthcare needs could be extensive and costly.
 This novel coronavirus ain’t chickenpox.